KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 - There is the possibility of working only on the desired bands of Swift/BAT.
 - Specific events can be searched for and highlighted on the display.

-Any plots created with `ClassipyGRB` can be customized by the user.
+Any plots created with `ClassiPyGRB` can be customized by the user.

 Note: Algorithms such as t-SNE visualization maps are very sensitive to any change in the perplexity and learning rate parameters.
 Therefore, as is the case when using any of these visualization techniques derived from machine learning, care must be taken in the correct interpretation of the data.

-This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/GRB_ML/blob/51482eecd01d8bea10a951ba3e9b0b108cea3c08/requirements.txt) file.
+This repository requires Python 3.8 or higher, and the necessary packages will be automatically handled during installation.
 Other packages will be required optionally in Documentation (i.e., Jupyter).

 # Acknowledgements

-KSGC acknowledges support from CONACyT fellowship.
-RLB acknowledges support from CONACyT postdoctoral fellowship.
+KSGC acknowledges support from CONAhCyT fellowship.
+RLB acknowledges support from CONAHCyT postdoctoral fellowship.

 # References